-The main issue with these diets is that even though they might work in the short term, people are hardly able to sustain it for a long period & end up giving up on the diet feeling fitness is not for them & end up gaining all their lost weight back.
+The main issue with these diets is that even though they might work in the short term, people are hardly able to sustain it for a long period of time & end up giving up on the diet feeling fitness is not for them & end up gaining all the weight back.
 They make you feel hungry 24/7 & no one wants to live like that.
 It’s not what you signed up for when you thought you want to live a better life by being healthy.

 - Stress levels go up

 Staying in a caloric deficit increases the levels of Cortisol (The stress hormone) in our bodies.
-When the diet is super restrictive, you end up feeling stressed & irritated wanting to get out of that state which can lead to bingeing & in turn damage your relationship with food.
+When the diet is really restrictive, you end up feeling stressed & irritated wanting to get out of that state which can lead to bingeing & in turn damage your relationship with food.